lucylow/Covid_Control/README.md

 ---
 **Robo Judge**

-the Robo Judge process runs daily at 1AM PST, but we have
+the Robo Judge process runs daily at 1AM PST

-scheduled some additional runs leading up to the deadline to allow for more testing of your models and the results:

-Monday, December 21st at 1am PST

-Monday, December 21st at 3pm PST

-Tuesday, December 22nd at 1am PST

-Tuesday, December 22nd at 3pm PST

 You do not have to compute the MAE - the robojudge does it.
 See https://github.com/leaf-ai/covid-xprize/blob/master/predictor_robojudge.ipynb for an example of what robojudge does. (edited)